 Do not expect the web designer to tell your story for you.
 You know your business better than anyone else.
 So, you should be some how involved in the process.

 Though, you know your business well, you may need a professional copywriter to help craft a compelling message.
 Depending on what you need, you could get a copywriter for as little as $5 per hour to over $1000 per hour.

 In Nigeria, you could get a copy written for 500 Naira to 50,000 Naira per page, depending on what you want and the level of skills required.

-However, most times, when building a website (especially business/company websites), the web designer will incorporate the cost of copywriting in the quote.
+However, sometimes, when building a website (especially business/company websites), the web designer will incorporate the cost of copywriting in the quote.

 Content creation also include the media that will be on the website like the logo, images, animations, and videos.
 You may need to hire professionals to help you out with some these services or you could rely on your web designer to handle them at a cost.